Cashing in Without a Cash Register

 You may be surprised.
-I certainly was when my team and I discovered many of our customers want to pay for my speaking services by credit card.
-That was a shock.
-It turns out paying by credit card is easier for them than issuing a purchase order.
+I certainly was when my team and I discovered many of our customers wanted to pay for my speaking services via credit card, which was easier for them than issuing a purchase order.

 With services such as Square and GoPayment, it’s easier and cheaper to take orders anywhere, anytime.
 In fact, we’ve sold items simply because customers wanted to try signing their names on our iPad.
 Seriously.
 How can you not love a service that literally pays for itself?

 Three reasons: First, they get forwarded online, which increases your potential market.
-Second, you can ask for customers’ email addresses when they use the e-coupon, which means you can market to them via email to make future sales.
-Third, an entire generation has never seen your coupons in the newspaper, making digital coupons the best option for reaching younger consumers.
+Second, you can ask for customers’ email addresses when they use the e-coupon, allowing you to market to them via email and potentially make future sales.
+Third, an entire generation has never—and likely will never—see your coupons in the newspaper, making digital coupons the best option for reaching younger consumers.

 The bottom line: Cash is not king if your customers don’t carry it.
 Cashless payments are becoming more popular.
 Make it easy for customers to pay how they want, and they will.
 Best of all, if you move away from accepting checks, no one can steal your favorite pen!